openregister/registers-rfcs/content/facets-endpoint/index.md

 GET /records?name={attribute-name}
 ```

-If the value of the given attribute name is informed (i.e. is not null) it
+If the value of the given attribute name is provided (i.e. is not null) it
 returns the record.

 ***